 How to avoid tearing during birth

-While there’s no way to prevent tearing during delivery completely (sorry momma!), there are things you can do to minimize how severe the tear will be.
+While there’s no way to prevent tearing during delivery completely (sorry mama!), there are things you can do to minimize how severe the tear will be.

-Proper nutrition: Healthy food translates to healthier skin, which translates to stretchier skin!
-Dial in your diet well in advance if it’s not too late.
-Not sure what to eat?
-Ask your OB, midwife, or check with a dietician.
-Protein is IMPORTANT!
+- Proper nutrition: Healthy food translates to healthier skin, which translates to stretchier skin!
+Dial in your diet well in advance if it’s not too late

-Push carefully: During the pushing stage of labor (the second stage), listen to your provider when they instruct you to speed up or slow down your pushing.
+- Push carefully: During the pushing stage of labor (the second of four stages), listen to your provider when they instruct you to speed up or slow down your pushing.
 If they say slow down – SLOW DOWN!
 It can be really hard to trust this direction in the moment, but it’s worth a few extra minutes of pressure.
-This gives your vaginal tissue time to stretch for baby – and it can make ALL the difference.
+This gives your vaginal tissue time to stretch for baby – and it can make ALL the difference

-Switch birthing position: This is just as important giving birth to the baby as it is when making the baby.
+- Switch birthing position: This is just as important as giving birth to the baby as it is when making the baby.
 Do what’s comfortable for you.
-We’ll talk more on birthing positions to prevent tearing later.
+We’ll talk more on birthing positions to prevent tearing later

-Perineal massage: This is as strange as it sounds – but it might help!
+- Perineal massage: This is as strange as it sounds – but it might help!
 While it’s usefulness and safety during labor is questionable, it’s something you can start doing in the third trimester.
-Talk with your provider for instruction and recommendation on perineal massage.
+Talk with your provider for instruction and recommendations on perineal massage

 Childbirth positions and tearing